swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 concerns like serializing app state into localStorage simply out of convenience as few frameworks provide the required support to ensure that users keep these concerns architecturally separate.
-But really this should come as no surprise: the culture leans on string based templates, CSS selectors, and direct DOM manipulation - all potential bottlenecks that Om leaves behind.
+But really this should come as no surprise, the predominant culture leans on string based templates, CSS selectors, and direct DOM manipulation - all potential bottlenecks that Om leaves behind.